 Overlapping pink and purple shapes make up the name of the brew, and the ride-sharing service's iconic stars take up the other side.

 This beer packaging is a mix of two brands, but they both come together seamlessly to create a design that is captivating and impactful as soon as it's seen.

 Commonwealth Brewing Company plays with color and psychedelic elements in their beer can designs.
 But the one thing that ties them all together is the simple, clean and minimal logo design.

-But this packaging is equally engaging, with fluid and flowing colors and shapes — like lave, water, fire and water.
+The packaging is equally engaging, with fluid and flowing colors and shapes — like lava, water, fire and water.
 These cans look like a mix of all the elements, creating a peaceful vibe that entices consumers as soon as they see them.

-Drygate Brewing Company went with a paper packaging to wrap around their beer bottles.
-And each bottle comes with its own design and illustration that gives it its own personality and characterization.
+Drygate Brewing Company wrapped their beer bottles in paper packaging.
+And each bottle comes with its own design and illustration that gives it a unique personality and characterization.

-The logo design stands out, however, even with the enigmatic imagery.
+The craft logo design stands out, however, even with the enigmatic imagery.

-The Drygate logo is made up of a white, capitalized wordmark underlined with a zig zag that promotes a playfulness and an authority.
+The Drygate logo is made up of a white, capitalized wordmark, underlined with a zig-zag that promotes playfulness and authority.